louwerse/tomlouwerse-new-site/content/en/authors/admin/_index.md

 ---

 I am an Associate Professor in Political Science at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands.
-My [research](#projects) and [teaching](#teaching) focuses on elections, political representation and parliamentary politics in the Netherlands and other established democracies.
+I am currently Director of Research at the [Institute of Political Science](https://www.universiteitleiden.nl/en/social-behavioural-sciences/political-science).

+My [research](#projects) and [teaching](#teaching) concerns elections, political representation and parliamentary politics in the Netherlands and other established democracies.
 My main research project, [Who opposes?](project/who-opposes), focuses on government-opposition cooperation in parliament and is supported by a Vidi grant from the Dutch Research Council (NWO).

 My outreach activities include the poll aggregation projects [Peilingwijzer](http://peilingwijzer.tomlouwerse.nl) in the Netherlands and the [Irish Polling Indicator](https://www.pollingindicator.com).
 I am a member of of [Young Academy Leiden](https://www.universiteitleiden.nl/en/yal).